Coronavirus information for health professionals

 Digital medical certificates

-Read more coronavirus (COVID-19) advice for health and aged care professionals on the Department of Health website.
+Read more Coronavirus (COVID-19) advice for the health and disability sector on the Department of Health website.

 Continued dispensing of PBS medicine during coronavirus (COVID-19)

-Under continued dispensing arrangements, you can give patients up to 1 month supply of their PBS medicine without a prescription.
+Under continued dispensing arrangements, you can give patients up to a one month supply of their PBS medicine without a prescription.

 It applies to most PBS/RPBS medicines supplied through community pharmacies including medicines used for: